 The last to know

 In reality, however, by the time most trends hit the financial pages, they're already old news in the investing world.
 Consider a market many have talked about lately: gold.
-In the past year or so, gold has hit $1,000 per ounce twice, reawakening interest in the yellow metal, as well as gold stocks like Newmont Mining
+The yellow metal has surged again recently.
+The bullion-tracking ETF SPDR Gold Trust

-But gold's recent performance is just the most recent part of a much larger bull market that arguably started back in 2001, when gold was trading below $300 per ounce.
-Those who bought gold back then have a 250% gain in hand.
-Even if gold prices continue to rise, you still wouldn't do nearly as well as those first investors.
-The price would have to move up to more than $3,500 an ounce to earn the same return.
-The same rise would turn a 2001 investment into almost a 12-bagger.
+But the fact is that gold's recent performance is just the most recent part of a much larger bull market that arguably started back in 2001, when gold was trading below $300 per ounce.
+Those who bought gold back then have almost quadrupled their money.
+Even if gold prices continue to rise, you still wouldn't do nearly as well as those first investors -- the price would have to move up to more than $4,000 an ounce to earn the same return, while the same rise would turn a 2001 investment into a 13-bagger.

 Buy while it's warming up

 That doesn't mean you have to get in on the ground floor of every investment you make.
-For instance, those who've searched for a bottom in housing stocks like DR Horton
+For instance, many believed last year that problems at hard-hit banks Citigroup

 Often, though, you'll end up catching the top of a trend that's about to reverse.
-For instance, in early 2008, investors in the then red-hot market for agricultural stocks were still buying shares of companies like Mosaic
+When oil rose to nearly $150 in mid-2008, major oil producers Chevron

 Release your inner skeptic

 When you see a hot news item, ask yourself why it's running now.
-If people tout gold at $1,050 per ounce, were they even more enthusiastic when it was trading below $300?
-When an analyst suggests Google
+If people tout gold at $1,150 per ounce, were they even more enthusiastic when it was trading below $300?
+When an analyst suggests Google stock at $600, were they just as excited back in November 2008, when it was trading for less than $250 -- or are they just jumping on the popular bandwagon now?

 For smart stock ideas without the hype, take a free trial of our Motley Fool Inside Value service and learn more about companies that offer great value for investors.